caffreit/Horse_Racing/README.md

 **Tote market:**
 Strategy Ideas?
-Anything interesting to say here?
+Exotic Bets (Exacta, Trifecta, Quinella) tend to have better value.
+I think due to misestimation of the more complicated set of outcomes.
+Or the cumulative effect of misestimation of odds.
 How to assign probabilities to finishing order?
 Probit model, Ziemba & Hausch, Asch & Quandt, Bolton & Chapman, Brecher, Benter

 https://youtu.be/YOVrZrJ-wtc?t=1400